JunnosukeTasaka/insta_demo_app/README.md

 # README

-Demo app based on Instagram.
+This app name is Nyangram, which is based on Instagram.
+App for who like cats.

 * Rails（5.2.4.4）